jmoro0408/Spotify_Analysis_2.0/README.md

 # Future Project Plans
 - Request more data from Spotify (another 12 months worth) and combine to increase the size of my data set.
-- Tweak the algorithm so it is not as conservative and provides more outgoing results (gathering more data will likely help with this).
+- Add a "temperature" variable to allow me to control how conservative the algorithm is (gathering more data will also likely help with this).
 - I would like to add the Rolling Stones Top 500 songs (perhaps with Spotify features) as a Kaggle Dataset for others to play around with, but first need to confirm which albums are missing, and also any issues/legal implications with publishing Spotify feature data.